 In general, "reasonable suspicion" of drug use is based on logical inferences, such as observing physical symptoms associated with drug use like poor coordination, slurred speech, erratic conduct, or inappropriate responses.
 It can also be based on information that an employee contributed to causing an accident or that the employee used, possessed, or transferred drugs on the job.

-If an employee has appeared impaired or an was involved in an accident that may have been caused by drug use, employers in states that permit workplace testing based on an employer's reasonable suspicion have been permitted to conduct a drug test.
+If an employee has appeared impaired or was involved in an accident that may have been caused by drug use, employers in states that permit workplace testing based on an employer's reasonable suspicion have been permitted to conduct a drug test.
 For example, if you seem drunk while operating a forklift on a construction site and accidentally run into another employee or narrowly avoid running into someone, you could be required to submit to testing.
 Similarly, if you are unconscious at your desk at an office job, unable to answer questions, you could be required to take a drug test.

 Can I Refuse A Workplace Drug Test?